deeplearning4j/deeplearning4j/spark-gpus.md

 Deeplearning4j is part of a free enterprise distribution called the Skymind Intelligence Layer, or SKIL.
 It is one of four open-source libraries maintained by Skymind.
 DL4J is powered by the scientific computing library [ND4J](http://nd4j.org/), or n-dimensional arrays for Java, which performs the linear algebra and calculus necessary to train neural nets.
 ND4J is accelerated by a C++ library [libnd4j](https://github.com/deeplearning4j/libnd4j).
 And finally, the DataVec library is used to vectorize all types of data.

-Deeplearning4j talks to cuDNN using [JavaCPP](https://github.com/bytedeco/javacpp), or glue code that creates a bridge between Java developers and C++.
+Deeplearning4j talks to cuDNN using [JavaCPP](https://github.com/bytedeco/javacpp), the glue code that creates a bridge between Java and C++.

 Here’s an example of Deeplearning4j code that runs LeNet on Spark using GPUs.